s3664099/SpaceInvaders/README.md

 - drawAlien(): This method draws the alien that the position that has been determined.
 It sets the colour, draws the outline, and the eyes.
 Once it has been drawn, it them moves it.

 - checkDrop(): This method simply determines whether the alien has dropped a missile, and it calls the method that determines this randomly.
+It takes the level of the player and passes it through to the method that determines whether a bomb will be dropped.

 **Model**
 Where the view package handles all the graphics, the model handles the aspects of the items that are not used in the view.
 The move functions are handled here, as this information is a part of the model, as opposed to the view (though there are some view aspects to the movement.)